czZoe/czZoe.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi👋 I am Zhou Chen (周晨 in Chinese), a fourth-year Ph.D. student in the Department of Computer Science at the [National University of Singapore](https://www.nus.edu.sg/), under [Prof. Wei Tsang Ooi](https://www.comp.nus.edu.sg/cs/people/ooiwt/).
 I am also advised by [Prof. Shengdong Zhao](https://www.shengdongzhao.com/) and work at [Synteraction Lab (formerly NUS-HCI Lab)](https://www.synteraction.org/).

-My research interests include Wearable Intelligent Assistants, Ubiquitous Information Processing and Human-LLM Interaction/Collaboration.
-I am particularly interested in developing wearable intelligent assistants to tackle information processing challenges encountered by the elderly.
+I am broadly interested in Human-LLM interaction and developing wearable intelligent assistants that help users seamlessly process information in their daily lives.
+My work involves deeply understanding user needs and building tailored solutions to meet them.
+My current work applies the 'intent as action' paradigm, where users state high-level goals, allowing the AI assistant to autonomously plan and execute the necessary steps.
+This paradigm, however, often reduces the transparency of the AI's execution process for the user.
+This is especially crucial in constrained scenarios typical of wearable devices (e.g., hands-free interaction, limited user attention), where maintaining user understanding and steer is vital.

+Therefore, my primary focus is on identifying user difficulties stemming from inaccurate mental models during interaction and providing users with on-demand, GenAI-powered corrective guidance to augment their cognition and address this challenge.

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->